petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

 - Windows Subsystem for Linux (WSL).
 If you don't have WSL installed, [download Docker WSL for free](https://learn.microsoft.com/en-us/windows/wsl/install) before you begin.
 - Docker Desktop.
 If you don't have Docker Desktop installed, [download Docker Desktop for free](https://docs.docker.com/desktop/install/windows-install/) before you begin.

-## Create a Web API Project in Visual Studio with Docker Support
+## Create a Web API Project in Visual Studio with Docker support

 1. Open **Visual Studio**.
 2. Select **Create a new project**.